Josh Scalisi

 Image editors

-Most of my personal image editing involves prototyping modifications to photos and screenshots in GIMP and then reimplementing and finalizing my changes using ImageMagick commands in Bash scripts.
+The image editors I use are GIMP and ImageMagick.
+Most of my image editing involves prototyping modifications to photos and screenshots in GIMP and then reimplementing and finalizing my changes using ImageMagick commands in Bash scripts.
 Using scripts for image editing allows me to easily tweak an image later (e.g., years later) by quickly editing and rerunning the associated script.

-One area where GIMP and ImageMagick are lacking is ICO files, which are image containers that are commonly used to store PNGs (e.g., favicons).
-ICOs created by GIMP are too large because GIMP doesn't compress PNGs well, and ICOs created by ImageMagick are even larger because ImageMagick converts PNGs to BMPs.
-So instead of using GIMP or ImageMagick to create an ICO containing my PNGs, I run one or more optimizers on my PNGs and then create an ICO using a dedicated ICO creator.
+One area where GIMP and ImageMagick are lacking is the ICO file format, which is a container format for PNG icons and BMP icons.
+The problem with GIMP is that it doesn't optimize PNGs when creating ICOs.
+ImageMagick is even worse because it converts PNGs to heavyweight BMPs when creating ICOs.
+Instead of using GIMP or ImageMagick to create an ICO, I use a dedicated ICO creator after compressing my PNGs using one or more PNG optimizers.
 Of the six PNG optimizers I've tried, the best are Oxipng (lossless) and pngquant (lossy).
-And of the 24 command-line ICO creators I've evaluated, the best are go-png2ico, icopack, icoutil, and pngs-to-ico.py, which create equally small ICOs.
+And of the 24 command-line ICO creators I've evaluated, the best are icopack, go-png2ico, icoutil, and pngs-to-ico.py, which create equally small ICOs.

 Image viewer

-The image viewer I use is gThumb, an app from the GNOME community. gThumb is adequately configurable (see my gThumb config) and this surprised me because none of the GNOME apps I've used are adequately configurable.
+The image viewer I use is gThumb, an app from the GNOME community. gThumb is adequately configurable and this surprised me because none of the GNOME apps I've used are adequately configurable.
 I later read that gThumb is not an official GNOME app.
 That explains it!

 I also like the image viewer XnView MP, which is the only closed-source software I've included on this page.
 XnView MP supports tabs, a nice feature that gThumb lacks.
-But XnView MP's support for AVIF was broken on Linux when I last checked, and AVIF support is more important to me than tabs.
+But XnView MP doesn't seem to be well tested on Linux (e.g., support for AVIF has been broken on Linux for years).

 PDF viewers

 I read PDFs using zathura.
-It makes maximum use of screen real estate by not having a menu bar or toolbar, it remembers the last viewed page of each PDF (unlike some PDF viewers I've tried), and it has a plain text config file (see my zathura config).
+I like that zathura makes maximum use of screen real estate by not having a menu bar or toolbar, it remembers the last viewed page of each PDF (unlike some PDF viewers I've tried), and it has a plain text config file (see my zathura config).

 I use a PDF viewer named Evince to search in PDFs because it provides a clickable list of search results, a great feature that's missing in zathura and most PDF viewers I've used.
-I don't use Evince for reading because it needs GVfs to remember the last viewed page of each PDF, and unfortunately, GVfs requires multiple daemons.
+I don't use Evince for reading because it needs GVfs to remember the last viewed page of each PDF, and I'm unwilling to install GVfs because it requires multiple daemons.

 I wanted to use an Emacs-based PDF viewer named pdf-tools because I love using Emacs, but memory usage was far too high (e.g., 2GB).